-“The eyes can mislead, a smile can lie, but the shoes always tell the truth,” Greg House of the hit drama-series, House MD.
+“The eyes can mislead, a smile can lie, but the shoes always tell the truth,” is what Greg House of the hit drama-series, House MD said.
 So, before you give away your truth it won’t be a bad idea to start with some shoe basics, what say?
 Our shoe style guide will help you to stand tall in all your glory.

-- Mid and low tops: They are defined by their length from the heel to ankles.
-So, anything that hits the ankles are mids, and anything below that are low tops.
+Mid and low tops — They are defined by their length from the heel to ankles.
+So, anything that hits the ankles are mids, and anything below are low tops.

-Heels doesn’t just make you look taller, but also create an illusion of slender legs.
+Heels don’t just make you look taller, but also create an illusion of slender legs.
 Take a quick look at the wide variety of heeled shoes:

-- Kittens –Kitten heels are short and slim heels with a height of 1-2 inches.
+Kitten heels — Kitten heels are short and slim heels with a height of 1-2 inches.
 These came into being for teenage girls to avoid discomfort and the sexual connotation associated with high heels.
-They are often termed as trainer heels as they are worn by girls for practice, before they get comfortable with high heels.
+They are often termed as trainer heels as they are worn by girls for practice before they get comfortable with high heels.

-- Wedges – Dating back to ancient Greece,these heels have a sole in the form of a wedge, which is thicker at the back.
+Wedges — — Dating back to ancient Greece, these heels have a sole in the form of a wedge, which is thicker at the back.
 The sole is made entirely of one piece of material.
-For greater support, stability and height, platforms are a best bet!
+For greater support, stability and height, platforms are the best bet!

 As the name suggests, these sassy shoes show off a couple of toes in the front and are perfect for getting a long, lean silhouette.
 Coupled with platform heels or flats, they can make you feel on top of the world.

-The name comes from the French language.
-These shoes are perfect for those who like to keep their toes covered, without having to go through the hassles of lacing up.
+Derived from French, mules are perfect for those who like to keep their toes covered, without having to go through the hassles of lacing up.
 These shoes have their backs open and toes closed.
 Available in both heels and flats, mules can be chunky or elegant to suit your mood.